-- 2. Insert the Allen screw through the washer, the two halves of the clamp and securely tighten. - 3.
+- 3/16" Allen Wrench - 1.
+Align the two halves of the clamp around the seat tube of the chair frame.
+See Figure 6-3. - 2.
+Insert the Allen screws through the washers and into the two halves of the clamp and securely tighten. - 3.
 Insert the side guard bracket into the side guard mount and adjust the two Allen screws as described under "Adjusting" on page 6-2.